sturob/tmux-teleport/README.md

 1. Cut and paste.
 CTRL-x cuts, CTRL-p pastes.
 Paste to the 'new session' action to move the window to a new session.

 2. Throw.
-This is for when you are working in a window (the current window) and realize it should be in a different location.
-Select the target window you want your current window to be next to and hit CTRL-t.
-You can throw to a new session.
+This is for when you realise the window you are working in should be in a different location.
+Select a window you want your current window to be next to and hit CTRL-t.
+You can throw to the 'new session' action, this will create a new session.

 3. Grab.
-Imagine there is a window elsewhere but it should be next to your current window.
+Say there is a window elsewhere but it should be next to your current window.
 Select it and hit CTRL-g.

 ### Hotchars